 4. Ask them to consider an appropriate way of putting things right and, if necessary, support them in making an apology.

-5. Ensure that any apology / reconciliation is done with Beet Language Centre staff present so that it can be accurately recorded.
+5. Ensure that any apology/reconciliation is done with Beet Language Centre staff present so that it can be accurately recorded.

-6. Alternatively, with the Principal, bring both parties (bully and bullied) together for a “no blame” meeting.
+6. Alternatively, with the Centre Manager, bring both parties (bully and bullied) together for a “no blame” meeting.
 The aim is to clarify the situation through discussion and allow both sides to work out a solution that is satisfactory to them both.
 This will be recorded and signed by a staff member.

-7. In the case of the student being under 18, the Designated Safeguarding Lead will be involved, and will inform parents of those involved what has happened and how it has been resolved.
+7. In the case of the student being under 18, the Designated Safeguarding Lead will be involved and will inform parents of those involved what has happened and how it has been resolved.

 8. If, after this meeting, the bullying continues, it must be seen as deliberate or that the perpetrator (for example if suffering from fits of anger) is unable to control himself or herself.
 The Designated Safeguarding Lead will take immediate action to protect the bullied person and will begin procedures to restrict the activities of the bully.
 Beet Language Centre will keep parents of the parties aged under 18 fully informed.